MortgagePaymentCalculator

 What Affects Your Monthly Mortgage Payment?

-Principal and Interest
+Principal and Interest (P&I)

-Property Taxes
+Property Taxes (Escrow)

 Homeowners Insurance

-Mortgage Insurance and Program Fees
+Mortgage Insurance and Program Fees (PMI, FHA MIP, VA/USDA)

 HOA Dues

-Mortgage Calculator vs Mortgage Affordability Calculator
+Mortgage Payment Calculator vs Mortgage Affordability Calculator

-These two tools answer different questions and are often confused.
+These tools answer different questions:

-• A mortgage affordability calculator estimates how much home you can afford based on income, debts, and financial limits.
+• A mortgage affordability calculator estimates how much home you can afford based on income, debts, and limits.

-How Mortgage Payments Are Calculated
+How Monthly Mortgage Payments Are Calculated (P&I Formula)

 Monthly P&I = P × ( r × (1 + r)^n ) / ( (1 + r)^n − 1 )